 You should create a spreadsheet or tracking tool of the groups you are interested in and their points of contact for their Chiefs and/or Practice Administrators.
 Plan on spending quite a bit of time researching as this is a task intensive process.

 Additionally, you can search for jobs within Kaiser Southern California (SCPMG) and Northern California Kaiser (TPMG) by using the links below.
-However, every hospital within Kaiser makes their manpower decisions well ahead of when Human Resources is notified, so it is best to make contact with the Chief of Anesthesiology at the particular hospital you are interested in (see group contact spreadsheet in the CSA website).
+However, every hospital within Kaiser makes their manpower decisions well ahead of when Human Resources is notified, so it is best to make contact with the Chief of Anesthesiology at the particular hospital you are interested in.
 Also, each Kaiser hospital has varying degrees of Care-team model implementation, so it’s best to investigate the various hospitals individually.
 Physicians working for Kaiser may enter as per-diem employee or Associates physicians with a 3-year track to full partnership.
 Northern California Kaiser and Southern California Kaiser (as well as the Kaisers in other states) are completely separate partnerships with no cross-over whatsoever.
 They have different compensation and benefits structures and partnership agreements.

 Southern California Permanente Medical Group:

 Envision is a large corporate employer of physicians, including anesthesiologists, and they have practice locations in many states, including California.
 Many CSA members work for Envision, and they can be good contact points for this type of practice.
 Envision typically employs physicians as W-2 employees or part-time independent contractors.